nodejs/nodejs.dev/src/documentation/0051-node-buffers/index.md

 Buffers were introduced to help developers deal with binary data, in an ecosystem that traditionally only dealt with strings rather than binaries.

-Buffers are deeply linked with streams.
-When a stream processor receives data faster than it can digest, it puts the data in a buffer.
+Buffers in Node.js are not related to the concept of buffering data.
+That is what happens when a stream processor receives data faster than it can digest.

-A simple visualization of a buffer is when you are watching a YouTube video and the red line goes beyond your visualization point: you are downloading data faster than you're viewing it, and your browser buffers it.

 ## How to create a buffer